emmajanedrews/base-template/_posts/2017-03-28-how-your-neighbors-can-help-you-sell-your-home.md

 Which leads me to the third and final tip.

-You can also&nbsp;**offer to help with — or even pay for — any upgrades you’d like to see**&nbsp;on your neighbors’ homes.
+You can also **offer to help with — or even pay for — any upgrades you’d like to see** on your neighbors’ homes.

 For example, if you’re having a landscaping crew come as part of your sale preparations, ask your neighbors with the overgrown lawn if they’d be ok with the landscapers also taking care of their yard for free.

-These kinds of&nbsp;**small investments can be worth thousands of dollars in terms of your final sale price.**
+These kinds of **small investments can be worth thousands of dollars in terms of your final sale price.**

 If you want to get an estimate of what your home is currently worth without any of these upgrades, check out this home value calculator on my site: